Khovanskii bases, higher rank valuations and tropical geometry: Introduction

 The notion of a Khovanskii basis generalizes the notion of a SAGBI basis (also called a canonical basis in \cite{St}) which is used when $A$ is a subalgebra of a polynomial algebra (see \cite{SAGBI}, \cite[Chapter 11]{St} and also Remark \ref{rem-SAGBI}).
 The name Khovanskii basis was suggested by B. Sturmfels in honor of A. G. Khovanskii's contributions to combinatorial algebraic geometry and convex geometry. {As far as the authors know, the present paper is the first paper which deals with the general notion of a Khovanskii basis}.
 In this paper, after developing some basic facts about Khovanskii bases, we give a necessary and sufficient condition for existence of a finite Khovanskii basis for $A$.
 We find that tropical geometry provides a suitable language for this condition (see Theorems \ref{th-intro-main0} and \ref{th-intro-main1} below).

 There is a simple classical algorithm to represent every element in $A$ as a polynomial in elements of a Khovanskii basis $\B$.
 This is usually known as the {\it subduction algorithm} (Algorithm \ref{algo-subduction}).
-In general, given $(A, \v)$ and $f \in A$, it is possible that the subduction algorithm above does not terminate in finite time.\footnote{For example, take $A = \k[x]$ to be the polynomial algebra in one variable $x$ and let $\v$ be the order of divisibility by $x$.
-As a Khovanskii basis take $\B = \{x+x^2\}$.
-Then the subduction algorithm never stops for $f = x$.} We will be interested in the cases where the subduction algorithm terminates.
+In general, given $(A, \v)$ and $f \in A$, it is possible that the subduction algorithm does not terminate in finite time (see Example \ref{ex-subduction-not-terminate}).
+We will be interested in the cases where it does terminate.
 It is easily seen that this happens if the value semigroup $S(A, \v)$ is maximum well-ordered, i.e., every increasing chain in $S(A, \v)$ has a maximum (Proposition \ref{prop-subduction}).
+This is the case if $\v$ is a homogeneous valuation with respect to a positive grading on $A$, i.e. an algebra grading by $\Z_{\geq 0}$.